marcelomdevasconcellos/install-hadoop-spark-ubuntu-18.04/README.md

 # README - Install Hadoop Spark Ubuntu 18.04 #

-This README would normally document whatever steps are necessary to get your application up and running.
+This README document steps necessary to get your application up and running.

 ### How to install? ###

-1. Open on Ubuntu 18.04 (LTS) x64 Terminal or access your cloud with ssh, using the command below:
+1. Open Ubuntu 18.04 (LTS) x64 Terminal or access your cloud with ssh, using the command below:

 	`ssh <user>@<ip_number>`

 	**Attention: Never use "root" user!**

-2. Execute the command for clone this repository:
+2. Execute the command to clone this repository:

 	`sudo apt install git`